create3000/x_ite/docs/_posts/components/Lighting/DirectionalLight.md

 Size of the shadow map in pixels, must be power of two.

-## Description
+## Information

 ### Hints

 - Animate direction to simulate time-of-day sunlight effects.
-- HeadLight enabled on/off is controlled by NavigationInfo.
+- The bound NavigationInfo controls whether headlight is enabled on/off.
+Interchange profile hint: light might not be scoped by parent Group or Transform.

 ## Example